 satellite ground operations.

 This subsection provides definitions of time scales relevant to navigation messages (reference [1]).
-The relative differences between time scales appear as (1) step functions (for example, when leap seconds are added); or (2) monotonically increasing differences (when relativistic effects are added); (3) periodic differences (due to solar system dynamics), (4) constant.
+The relative differences between time scales appear as (1) step functions (for example, when leap seconds are added); (2) monotonically increasing differences (when relativistic effects are added); (3) periodic differences (due to solar system dynamics), or (4) constant.

 Time Scales

-Differences Between Time Scales
+Differences between Time Scales

-Figure 4-5 provides an overview of the differences between the most relevant time scales described in references [1] and [5].
+Figure 4-5 provides an overview of the differences between the most relevant time scales [1, 2, 10, 23, 24].

 NOTE – Periodic terms in Barycentric Coordinate Time (TCB) and Barycentric Dynamical Time (TDB) have been exaggerated by a factor of 100 to make them discernible.